1. Help Center

 For cosigner 1 of 3:

-• Plug in your first hardware device if it isn’t already
+• Plug in your first hardware device and enter your PIN to unlock it

 • Click next